Launch Week's here! Day 2: Scheduled Evals, read more →

 Confident AI

-Free, unlimited traces and spans within 1 GB limit
+Free; unlimited traces within GB allowance

-Cross-functional teams needing evaluation-first observability
+Cross-functional, evaluation-first observability

 Langfuse